FREQUENTLY ASKED QUESTIONS

 No. In general, a food pantry is a place that distributes bags or boxes of food directly to those in need who reside in a specified area.
 Individuals cannot come to shop at WPE for food, as our lease doesn’t allow that.

 No, we are not.
 White Pony Express originated under the local faith-based group, Sufism Reoriented, but expanded rapidly and became a separate entity.
 In March of 2014, we incorporated as an independent nonprofit public benefit 501(c)(3) corporation, with the goal to uplift lives through a broad-based community program.
 White Pony Express welcomes volunteers, staff, and recipients from all walks of life, regardless of their religious beliefs.

-The Benefits of Rescuing Food: There essentially three benefits of rescuing food: a) providing surplus food to those who are hungry, b) reducing “food waste,” and c) helping the environment.
+The benefits of rescuing food: (1) providing food to those who are hungry, (2) reducing food waste, and (3) helping the environment.

 Feeding Those Who Are Hungry

-Food rescue plays an important role in helping to feed those who are food insecure.
-In a single year, WPE rescue and delivers about __million pounds of food that help many different categories of people who cannot meet their daily nutritional needs.
+In a single year, WPE rescues and delivers about 3 million pounds of food that helps many people who cannot meet their daily nutritional needs.

 Reducing Food Waste

-The amount of food Americans waste every day (40 % of the food produced1) is enough to fill the Rose Bowl stadium in California.
+The amount of food households waste every day (40 % of the food produced) is enough to fill the Rose Bowl stadium in California.

 $218 billion worth of food is thrown away each year.

 Nearly one-quarter of total freshwater consumption per year is used to produce food that is ultimately wasted.